-- Edges—Connect to other elements (junctions) and are the links over which agents travel
+- Edges—Edges connect to other elements (junctions) and are the links over which agents travel.

-- Junctions—Connect edges and facilitate navigation from one edge to another
+- Junctions—Junctions connect edges and facilitate navigation from one edge to another.

-- Turns—Store information that can affect movement between two or more edges
+- Turns—Turns store information that can affect movement between two or more edges.

-There are three types of network sources that can participate in the creation of a network dataset:
+There are three types of network sources that can participate in the creation of a network dataset as follows:

 - Edge feature sources—Line feature classes participate as edge feature sources.